 JAX: He waits until he hears the door shut to the bathroom and lets the men into the townhouse to set-up dinner in the dining room.
-Jax sets the candles on the table as the table is set and the food is placed in the kitchen waiting to be served.
-Letting the two men out tips them as he shakes their hands and pats the last one out on the back.
+Jax sets the candles on the table.
+They set the table with her best china.
+The food is placed in the kitchen, in warming trays to stay hot.
+Letting the two men out, he tips them as he shakes their hands and pats the last one out on the back.
 He walks over to the drapes and opens them to let in the city lights of downtown Dallas into the room.
 The skyline is magnificent tonight.
-Couldn't have asked for a more perfect night to propose to this beautiful woman.
-He opens the small box that he has taken out of his jacket and takes out the ring placing the box back in his jacket pocket.
-He waits at the window watching the city lights twinkle, for the hairdryer to turn off before lighting the candles and turning off the lights.
+He couldn't have asked for a perfect night to propose to this beautiful woman.
+He opens the small box that he has taken out of his jacket and takes out the ring placing the box back in his jacket pocket—waiting at the window watching the city lights twinkle for the hairdryer to turn off before lighting the candles and turning off the lights.

 "Jax, are you in here, why are the lights out?"

-Adjusting her eyes to the dark she sees him standing at the window.
-Turning to face her he kneels down on one knee as she approaches him.
+Adjusting her eyes to the dark, she sees him standing at the window.
+Turning to face her, he kneels on one knee as she approaches him.

 "Jax, what are you doing in the dark?"